 Opponents of Bernie Sanders are beginning to use the “antisemtic” smear against him, seeing how effective it was against Corbyn.
 If you think it won’t work against Sanders because he’s Jewish, wake the fuck up.
 A smear doesn’t have to be remotely true for it to work, it doesn’t have to be logically coherent, it doesn’t have to make any sense whatsoever.
 Corbyn spent his whole life fighting social evils like antisemitism, and it still worked like a charm against him.
 In fact, the less sense it makes, the better.
 They’ll use it anyway, over and over and over again, and it will work.

 We can’t build a healthy society playing by the rules of a sick one.
 But I am not saying we should give up and keep playing by the rules of our sick society.
 What I take from these lessons isn’t that we need to reconcile ourselves to the whims of the powerful.
-Just the opposite; we can only escalate.
+Just the opposite.

 Lesson 12: There’s Only One Way to Deal With the Violent Psychopaths Who Rule the World